LuchoBazz/quicktest/website/docs/getting-started/configuration.md

 ### `env: Object` Field

-Environment variables that can be used in command fields
+Environment variables that can be used in command fields.

 * _Required:_ `true`
 * _Example:_